sjeibmann/Vue-P5js-Gradient-App/cline_docs/activeContext.md

    - Using a grid-based approach with rows and columns
    - Each node has a position, color, and can be individually selected
    - Rendering the mesh using triangles for smooth color blending
+   - Using WebGL for hardware acceleration when available

 2. **State Management Strategy**:
    - Using Pinia for global state management